 Francis Speight, Untitled (Manayunk Scene)

 A subject dominating much of the artist’s work, Manayunk is shown here at a distance.
 Brown hills become green, which give way to a line of townhomes with colorful roofs, and factory buildings further beyond.
-Though landmarks in the work such as the bright copper-topped steeple no longer exist, the densely packed, sloped streets and industrial character still remain to define the neighborhood.
+The the bright copper-topped steeple is Holy Family Church on Hermitage Street.
+The densely packed, sloped streets and industrial character still define the neighborhood.

 Woodmere has collected numerous works by artists who found their inspiration in Manayunk, an industrial and residential neighborhood on the Schuylkill River northwest of Philadelphia.
 Claude Joseph Warlow, Antonio P. Martino, and Ron Tarver are among those who have been drawn to Manayunk visual richness: the drama of its steep terrain and its mix of monumental, industrial, and domestic architecture.

 The steeple and church do exist today - this is a view of Holy Family RC Church from the rear (the front is on Hermitage St.) and the row of houses (also still there) are on Gates St.Carl Lump

 The bright copper topped roof on the church does still exist.
 It is Holy Family church on Hermitage street.
 The artist was probably standing on the area know to locals as Germany Hill.
 The clear area behind the church in the foreground , is now occupied by Hillside playgroundNancy Matlack